freenas/freenas-docs/userguide/system.rst

 with no clients connected and no scrubs or other disk activity going on.
 A reboot is required after most updates, so they are often planned for scheduled maintenance times to avoid disrupting user activities.

+The update process will not proceed unless there is enough free space in the boot pool for the new update files.
+If a space warning is shown, use :ref:`Boot` to remove unneeded boot environments.
 #endif freenas

 #ifdef truenas
 An update usually takes between thirty minutes and an hour.
 A reboot is required after the update, so it is recommended to schedule updates